nickjj/flask-static-digest/README.md

 feature built into their framework, and now with this extension Flask does too.

-**This extension will work if you're not using any asset build tools but at the same time it also works with Webpack, Grunt, Gulp or any other build tool you can think of.
+**This extension will work if you're not using any asset build tools but at the same time it also works with esbuild, Webpack, Grunt, Gulp or any other build tool you can think of.
 This tool does not depend on or compete with existing asset build tools.**

 If you're already using Webpack or a similar tool, that's great.
 Webpack takes care of bundling your assets and helps convert things like SASS to CSS and ES6+